-- Providing notice of the second interim distribution of Client Money; - Drafting website updates regarding the declaration and progress of the second interim distribution; - Responding to Client queries regarding the distribution of Client Money by post, email and by phone. - Preparing several post and email communications to Clients, including: - Notice to Clients who are yet to submit a previously submitted 'hold' instruction on their CMIF; Requests for additional bank account information as part of the verification and distribution process; and - Requests for assistance where a Clients' own choice of broker to receive Client Money has not engaged or provided the requisite transfer form. - Regular briefing sessions with client services so they are well prepared to assist with the various lines of enquiry being received by Clients and to provide an opportunity to feedback other matters arising from Client queries. - Drafting formal responses to Client queries escalated by client services as requiring a written response from the JSAs. - Issuing paper copy claim forms and CMIFs to Clients on request. - Uploading paper copy CMIFs or instructions received via email to the Portal. - Review of Client addresses and updating reykeradmin.com database. - Reviewing and manually verifying Client bank account details where required. - Preparing and providing tax certificates upon request. - Reviewing Client death certificates and liaising with executors as necessary. - Updating FCA and FSCS regarding progress and timescales of the second Client Money distribution and application for a Hard Bar Date. - Planning for developing the Portal to include a statement of account for all Clients, to include confirming the quantum of Client Money distributed to date and the residual balance held within the CMP.
+- Drafting website updates regarding the ongoing Client Money distribution. - Responding to Client queries regarding the distribution of Client Money by post, email and by phone. - Preparing several post and email communications to Clients, including: - Notice to Clients who are yet to submit a previously submitted 'hold' instruction on their CMIF; - Requests for additional bank account information as part of the verification and distribution process; and - Requests for assistance where a Clients' own choice of broker to receive Client Money has not engaged or provided the requisite transfer form. - Regular briefing sessions with client services so they are well prepared to assist with the various lines of enquiry being received by Clients and to provide an opportunity to feedback other matters arising from Client queries. - Drafting formal responses to Client queries escalated by client services as requiring a written response from the JSAs. - Issuing paper copy claim forms and CMIFs to Clients on request. - Uploading paper copy CMIFs or instructions received via email to the Portal. - Review of Client addresses and updating reykeradmin.com database. - Reviewing and manually verifying Client bank account details where required. - Preparing and providing tax certificates upon request. - Reviewing Client death certificates and liaising with executors as necessary. - Updating FCA and FSCS regarding progress of the second Client Money distribution, matters preventing an application for a Hard Bar Date and options being considered which could potentially enable a third and final distribution to be paid, subject to certain risks being mitigated. - Developing and implementing to the Portal a dynamic statement of account for all Clients which will, on the date generated by the Client, confirm the quantum of Client Money distributed to date and the residual balance held within the CMP.